 However, if you actually meant “character components” when you asked the question about pronunciation, the answer is that it depends.
 More than 80% of all Chinese characters are made up of a semantic (meaning) component and a phonetic (sound) component.
 Learning the pronunciation of common sound components is extremely important!
 If the component in question is not a common phonetic component, you should only learn it if it also works as a separate character as described above.

 I said above that most native speakers don’t really know how to pronounce many of the radicals.
 Try asking Chinese people how to pronounce 辶, 宀 or 彳 and you’ll see what I mean.
 You are very likely to be told their colloquial names, not how these characters are pronounced individually.

 Learning these colloquial names is very useful if you talk about handwriting with native speakers a lot, such as if you want to ask someone how to write a character verbally.
 For beginners, this is overkill, but for intermediate and advanced learners who care about characters, you should learn the most common ones.

-Don’t learn the pronunciation of the radicals unless they are also common characters on their own (in which case you will encounter them as such anyway).
+Don’t learn the pronunciation of the radicals unless they are also common characters in their own right (in which case you will encounter them as such anyway).
 Here’s a rule of thumb: if the pronunciation of the whole character is completely different from the character component you’re looking at, you can skip learning its pronunciation.
-You probably still wan to learn what it means, of course, since this is the foundation of meaningful character learning in general.Do you want more practical exercises, audio versions of articles and Chinese translations?
+You probably still want to learn what it means, of course, since this is the foundation of meaningful character learning in general, but unless in is a sound component, you don’t need to learn how it’s pronounced!Do you want more practical exercises, audio versions of articles and Chinese translations?
 Check out my Patreon page!